Federal Trade Commission: Food prices

 In February 2024, the FTC challenged the Kroger-Albertsons merger, arguing it would drive up grocery and pharmacy prices, worsen service, and lower wages and working conditions.
-On December 10, 2024, U.S. District Judge Adrienne Nelson agreed with the FTC, that the merger would risk reducing competition at the expense of both consumers and workers.
-Judge Nelson halted Kroger’s $24.6 billion acquisition of Albertsons with a preliminary injunction.
+On December 10, 2024, U.S. district judge Adrienne Nelson agreed with the FTC, that the merger would risk reducing competition at the expense of both consumers and workers.
+Judge Nelson halted Kroger's $24.6 billion acquisition of Albertsons with a preliminary injunction.

 In March 2024, the FTC released a report that found higher profit margins as a driver of inflation for grocery prices.

 In August 2024, it announced it would be probing grocery prices to look for anti-competitive behavior and price gouging at chain supermarkets.

 Junk fees, high prices, and the "click to cancel" subscription rule

 In October 2023, the FTC proposed a new rule that would ensure that the cancellation process of subscription services is as easy as the process of signing up.
 On October 16, 2024, the FTC announced the new rule, dubbed "click to cancel", requiring companies to make subscription services "as easy for consumers to cancel their enrollment as it was to sign up."
 Khan said in an interview that the new rule is designed so that if consumers signed up online, they must also be able to cancel on the same website in the same number of steps.
-The rule’s final provisions will go into effect 180 days after it is published in the Federal Register.
-On May 9, 2025 the FTC voted to delay enforcing compliance on the "Click to cancel" provision until July 14, 2025.
+The rule's final provisions will go into effect 180 days after it is published in the Federal Register.
+On May 9, 2025, the FTC voted to delay enforcing compliance on the "Click to cancel" provision until July 14, 2025.

+On July 8, 2025, the U.S. Court of Appeals for the Eighth Circuit vacated the rule, holding that the FTC had failed to conduct a statutorily required preliminary regulatory analysis.
+Similar requirements in other jurisdictions are covered at easy-to-cancel mandate.